 Longer term benefits to the client include:

 - Offers a new language to communicate with your inner world

-I will expand on the mindfulness-based therapies that particularly influence my work in future articles.
 As an addendum I always work with the client to find approaches that fit – I would never use any of these approaches without consent, and I can of course draw on other approaches should they be preferred by the client or more appropriate for the situation.

 Check out these articles with practical examples either taken from client sessions, or from my own inner work, of what this kind of process can look like: